aminurbd932/devops-notes/kubernates/3.replication-controller/README.md

 # Replication controller

 ### A replicationController has three parts:
-i) A `label selector`, which determines what pods are in the ReplicationController’s scope. ii) A `replica count`, which specifies the desired number of pods that should be running. iii) A `pod template`, which is used when creating new pod replicas.
+i) A `label selector`, which determines what pods are in the ReplicationController’s scope.<br>
+ii) A `replica count`, which specifies the desired number of pods that should be running.<br>
+iii) A `pod template`, which is used when creating new pod replicas.

 ### Create a replication controller, it has 5 pods